geshan/au-companies-providing-work-visa-sponsorship/README.md

 # Australian companies providing work visa sponsorship

 Australian companies that provide work visa (and/or relocation) to their employees (mainly tech).
 The links below are of the career pages not the main company website.
-Some of the companies listed below have mentioned visa sponsorship/relocation on StackOverflow jobs or communicated over email.
+Some of the companies listed below have mentioned visa sponsorship/relocation on StackOverflow jobs or communicated over email for certian roles and the "right" candidates.

 If you work for a company in Australia that provices visa sponsorship to its employees, please add your employer as a PR.
 Here is an example [PR](https://github.com/geshan/au-companies-providing-work-visa-sponsorship/pull/32).